 Women today speak endlessly of wanting strength, leadership, devotion; a man who is grounded, present, masculine, decisive.
 A man who can “handle” them.
 A man who can love them with depth and consistency.
 A man who knows who he is and where he’s going.

-But here’s the truth almost no woman wants to confront:
+But here’s the truth almost nobody wants to confront:

 I. The Pattern You Pretend Not to See